cyruscuenca/gpars3/README.md

 float yAxisPosition = 0;
 float zAxisPosition = 0;

-//This is where you specify the degrees to mm so the program can compensate properlydefault 8).
+//This is where you specify the degrees to mm so the program can compensate properly(default 8).

 long XdegreesToMM = 8;
 long YdegreesToMM = 8;